Thursday, July 10, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 • Download and run the Instant Guard mobile app on the same mobile device.

-• On the Welcome screen, tap on Get Started and it’ll automatically log in using the setting of the Router app’s information.
+• On the Welcome screen, tap on Get Started, and it’ll automatically log in using the settings of the Router app’s information.

 • Tap on the shield icon to enable/disable the VPN connection.